Ethics and Legalities of Digital Marketing: Defining a Marketing Essential

 When using digital media, it is best to maintain an open door policy and communicate with your audiences on a consistent basis.
 This not only helps build brand integrity, but can help in the event of a mishap.
 When audiences trust you, it is easier for them to forgive a mistake, rather than having disgruntled customers that make things worse by sharing their experiences on social media.

 Don’t forget, of course, the requirements of GDPR: something which should be covered by specialist support for your business.

 Cloud Storage and Security Methods

 You must make sure all customers know you have protocols in place to secure their sensitive information.
-There should also be disclaimers on how this is done, and whether or not your information gathering process is SSL protected.
+There should also be disclaimers on how this is done.

 This is by far the most complicated issue facing digital marketing.
 Protecting your intellectual property through trademarks and copyright is crucial in this day and time.
 It is just as important to make sure you have not used anyone else’s trademark or copyright.
 How can you accomplish this?

 - Copyright your marketing language

 Under the FTC, all advertising and marketing must be above board with no elements of unfair or deceptive advertising.
 There is also an anti-spam law in effect in the US, which is called CAN-SPAM which could affect your global digital marketing efforts.
 There are a number of guidelines under the CAN-SPAM act that should be followed for compliance.